Child Custody and Separation

 Child custody and separation

-In making a divorce order, the court needs to be satisfied that there are appropriate arrangements in place for the care of any children under the age of 18 (including any from a previous relationship), but the order can be made without formal child custody arrangements.
+In making a divorce order, the court must be satisfied that there are appropriate arrangementsappropriate arrangements are in place for the care of children under 18 (including any from a previous relationship).
+However, the order can be made without formal child custody arrangements.

-If you and your spouse cannot agree on child custody arrangements, you can participate in mediation – either privately with your family lawyer, or in Family Dispute Resolution through Relationships Australia.
-If you can reach an agreement at this stage, that agreement can be formalised in a parenting plan or consent orders.
+If you and your spouse cannot agree on child custody arrangements, you can participate in mediation.
+You can arrange mediation privately with your lawyer or through Relationships Australia’s Family Dispute Resolution.
+If you reach an agreement at this stage, you can formalise that agreement in a parenting plan or consent order.

 Pre-action procedures